-You’ve done the hard work and qualified as a personal trainer.
-Fantastic!
-Now the hard work really begins and you’re thinking of going it all and starting a personal training business.
-To help you get started, we’ve put together a few simple tips and steps you can follow to get your new PT business setup.
+You have done the hard work and qualified as a personal trainer; fantastic!
+If you’re considering starting a Personal Training business, the hard work doesn’t stop here.
+With this in mind, we have tried to make this easier for you.
+To help you get started, we’ve put together a few simple tips and steps to follow to help set up your new PT business.

-In 2015, Sports England announced it was backing CIMSPA to be the single body within the sector that safeguards standards through the regulation of training and qualifications.
-As such, the majority of employers within the fitness industry will soon require employed or self-employed staff to be members of CIMSPA and adhere to their CPD requirements
+In 2015, Sports England announced it was backing CIMSPA to be the single body within the sector that safeguards standards through regulating training and qualifications.
+As such, most employers within the fitness industry will soon require employed or self-employed staff to be members of CIMSPA and adhere to their CPD requirements.

-Secondly, you need to take out public liability insurance.
-There are lots of good deals around, but the amount you need to pay may vary depending on the service you offer.
-It is your responsibility to source and investigate the best options for your requirements and you should be fully insured by the time you undertake your first home visit or gym session.
+The next step is to take out public liability insurance.
+You can research several different insurance providers and find a few good deals.
+The amount you need to pay will vary on the services you offer.
+You are responsible for sourcing and investigating the best options for your requirements.
+You should ensure that you are fully insured when undertaking your first home visit or gym session.

-The next thing to tick off when starting a personal training business is to ensure you open a business account or separate account for all your earnings and log every client and every payment.
+When starting a Personal Training business, the next thing to tick off is opening a business account or separate account for all your earnings.
+This will give you a dedicated bank account to log every client and every payment.
 Keeping your business account separate from your personal account will make it much easier for you to keep track of your personal outgoings separate from your business expenses.
-Legally, you do not need to open a business account if you are self-employed, freelance or a sole trader meaning you could use your personal account for business, however business accounts are a good idea.
+Legally, you do not need to open a business account if you are self-employed, freelance or a sole trader, meaning you could use your personal account for business; however, business accounts are a good idea.

 Save a percentage of your earnings for tax in a separate account – preferably a savings account.
 25% of your monthly earnings should be sufficient – and remember that you have a personal allowance that will not be taxed.
-You will then be taxed on approximately 20-40% of the rest of your income depending on how much you earn.
-These figures change each year so make sure you keep up to date by visiting the HMRC website.
-You will pay income tax and national insurance on all your profits, your profits however are defined by all of your businesses income minus any business expenses which occur.
+You will then be taxed on approximately 20-40% of the rest of your income, depending on how much you earn.
+These figures change each year, so keep up to date by visiting the HMRC website.
+You will pay income tax and national insurance on all your profits.
+Your profits, however, are defined by all your business income minus any business expenses.

-You need to contact HM Revenue and Customs (0300 200 3504) within 3 months from the end of your first month of trading to register your business.
+You need to contact HM Revenue and Customs (0300 200 3504) within three months from the end of your first month of trading to register your business.